Frequently Asked Questions About Counselling & Psychotherapy services in Shoreham-by-sea. What to expect, Costs, Qualifications, etc.

 Many people are more willing to self-disclose online than face-to-face.
 Accumulated evidence shows that online therapy can be effective in treating areas of child psychiatry, depression, dementia, schizophrenia, suicide prevention, post-traumatic stress, panic disorder, substance abuse, eating disorders and smoking prevention.

-I am a qualified, humanistic counsellor specialising in Person-Centred counselling.
+I am a qualified, person-centred counsellor.
+I draw on additional training including Internal Family Systems and somatic therapy.
 My personal counselling philosophy is based on the belief that human nature is essentially constructive.

-Some claim that counselling is quicker than psychotherapy, but I take an integrated approach tailored to your needs, at a pace that works for you.
+Some claim that counselling is more short-term than psychotherapy.
+I take an integrated approach tailored to your needs, at a pace that works for you.

 Find out more about me here >

 Some therapists use two or more approaches in a coherent way and call themselves Integrative practitioners.
-I have been trained in a number of different counselling approaches and may draw on these techniques as required:
+I have been trained in a number of different counselling approaches and draw on these modalities as required.
+These include:

 * Written therapy